API Python Deployment

 Python wheel (.whl)

 A wheel is Python’s standard built package format.
-Installing a wheel with pip
+Installing a wheel with pip:

 - Copies prebuilt code into your Python environment (no compiling)